adgoradia/Stir-Data-Analysis-Guide/README.md

 After you receive your connection script, copy that file into your 'config' folder within the OpenVPN folder.

 ### Windows Users
-Your OpenVPN folder should have saved to your "C:/Program Files/" directory.
+Your OpenVPN folder should have saved to your "C:\Program Files\" directory.
 In command prompt, navigate to the 'config' folder in your OpenVPN folder through using these commands:
 ```
 cd..
 cd name of folder
 ```
 *The "cd.." command will help you backtrack exactly one directory.
-For example, if you're in the "C:/Program Files/" directory, the "cd.." command will take you to the "C:/" directory.*
+For example, if you're in the "C:\Program Files\" directory, the "cd.." command will take you to the "C:\" directory.*

 *The "cd name of folder" command will take you into a folder within the directory that you're in.
-For example, "cd Program Files" will take you to the "C:/Program Files" directory if you're in the "C:/" directory when you run the command.*
+For example, "cd Program Files" will take you to the "C:\Program Files" directory if you're in the "C:\" directory when you run the command.*

 Once you've navigated to the 'config' folder within the OpenVPN folder, run the following line on command prompt
 ```